-The Supervisory Board shall have at least four members who have in-depth knowledge of business administration.
+The Supervisory Board must have at least four members who have in-depth knowledge of business administration and at least one member who has professional expertise in accounting or auditing.
 This requirement is met at the present time.

 Experience in other supervisory or control bodies